Crushed123/shoelace-prank-tutorial/README.md

 3. If you want extra reinforcement, tie the other shoelaces together too
 - **Be careful not to tie too hard or else your friend will notice that you are tying their shoes.
 They'll know you are doing something suspicious**
 4. Walk away from your friend as if nothing will happen
-5.
+5. Quickly place a mattress below your friend so that way they dont' get hurt when they fall
 6. Enjoy watching your friend attempt to walk, but trip and fall on their face

 <br></br>
 <br></br>

 ##
 *Please note that I am not responsible for any injuries caused by this silly little prank.
 By doing the actions instructed, you acknowledge the consequences of your actions and that I am not responsible for them.
-These consequences can include injury, potential lawsuit, and a loss of friendship*
+These consequences can include injury, potential lawsuit, and a loss of friendship* **DONT TRY THIS AT HOME**

 *This website has No Rights Reserved*